LassoSoft/LassoGuide/lasso_guide_source/language/calling-lasso.rst

 --------------------------------------

-Files containing Lasso code can be directly associated with the :program:`lasso9` tool by inserting a standard :dfn:`hashbang` line *at the very top of the file*, and by making the file executable (usually accomplished by running :command:`chmod +x thefile.lasso`).
+Files containing Lasso code can be directly associated with the :program:`lasso9` tool by inserting a standard "hashbang" or "shebang" line *at the very top of the file*, and by making the file executable (usually accomplished by running :command:`chmod +x thefile.lasso`).

 The hashbang line for a standard installation looks like this::